The Wall – Track By Track

 Studio musician Joe DiBlasi played the main guitar instrumental fingerstyle.
 In the live versions, David Gilmour plays the instrumental solo with a leather pick.

-Nobody Home was one of the last songs recorded for The Wall and was written and added at the last minute.
+Nobody Home was one of the final songs recorded for The Wall and was written and added at the last minute.

 “Vera” remained mostly unchanged throughout production.
 In early demos of The Wall, a short snippet of Vera Lynn’s “We’ll Meet Again” is the album’s prelude instead of “Outside The Wall”.